15 Ways to Naturally Lower Stress to Shed Weight and Inflammation

 Our bodies are sensitive and intricate systems!
-When stress hits, we have to up our level of TLC to stay in balance.
+And when stress hits, we have to raise our TLC levels to stay in balance.
 Acne, weight gain, skin outbreaks, inflammation and joint pain are all ways the body can react to an overload of stress.
-If you find yourself feeling bloated, carrying excess water weight, and inflamed, these 15 tips can help you to naturally reduce your stress levels and inflammation.
+If you feel bloated, carrying excess water weight, and inflamed, these 15 tips can help you naturally reduce your stress levels and inflammation.

 Shedding weight is really just the result of the body being in balance, so in this article, we’re going to focus on ways to lower stress, anxiety, and inflammation.
 It’s safe to assume that by bringing these things into balance, your body will feel safe to let go of water weight and begin to heal.